VPS hosting vs cloud hosting: What's the difference?

 3. Less control

-VPS hosting vs. cloud hosting - which should I choose?
+VPS hosting vs cloud hosting: Which should I choose?

-Is VPS cheaper than Cloud Hosting?
+Is VPS hosting cheaper than cloud hosting?

 Typically, yes.
 Some providers may create packages with similar pricing, but you’ll have to weigh up the benefits against the costs associated with these two types of hosting.
-The additional security that comes with a VPS is often what sways many to opt for one, but the ease of a Cloud Hosting solution can also be a factor.
+The additional security that comes with a VPS is often what sways many to opt for one, but the ease of a cloud hosting solution can also be a factor.